 How and when should we publish data?

-A re: Reproducibility: Internally discussions have started for a grant proposal focused on reproducing IceCube results with new software and/or knowledge – Codename: Continuous Science.
+RE: Reproducibility: Internally discussions have started for a grant proposal focused on reproducing IceCube results with new software and/or knowledge – Codename: Continuous Science.
 Question is how to staff and fund.
 We are considering this CSSI solicitation.
 The main goal is to make sure large (for start) changes to the codebase trigger a series of tests, such as redoing the HESE analysis, that facilitate high level checks, similar to sanity checkers.

+The ICC has introduced a set of general guidelines to establish the IceCube internal data repository, where data analyses are properly documented to insure reproducibility of the published results.
+The guidelines introduced the concept of documenting and storing the final event sample used in specific analyses (including simulation data), in revisioning control the software used in the event selection and/or analysis, and in properly documenting the analysis stages and the software usage to reach the results (e.g., a set of final physical quantities and graphs).
+The next step will be to provide adequate tools to make documentation simpler, enable re-analysis, and make new analyses on legacy data seamless.s

 2018-8 IceCube high level management should take note that fully establishing and maintaining these policies requires non-negligible human resources which are currently not identified.